garimaupadhyayy/SentinelView-Enterprise-SIEM-Threat-Detection-Platform/README.md

 | Privilege Escalation Pattern | T1548 | Spike in sudo/su usage from one account |
 | Web Attack Signature | T1190 | SQL injection / XSS patterns in request paths |

----

-## Security Notes

-- Change `JWT_SECRET_KEY` and `INGEST_API_KEY` before any real-world use
-- Demo account passwords are intentionally weak and public in this README — rotate or delete them before treating this as anything beyond a demo
-- The `/events/push` ingestion endpoint uses a shared API key (not a user JWT), since it's meant for machine-to-machine traffic from the log-shipper agent — treat that key as a secret